ardaku/clot/README.md

 #### Command Line Option Tree

-An opinonated argument parsing library that doesn't use macros.
+An opinionated mini argument parsing library that doesn't use macros.